 French, German, Italian, Spanish and Russian

 For programs where courses are taught in the host country language: two or more years of college study or equivalent proficiency demonstrated by two semester courses at the 200 level, or one semester course at an advanced 200 or 300 level.

 For study in Paris: students normally take four 4-credit courses, including FRN250 (or higher) in the spring prior to study in Paris.
 Those who enter Smith at the FRN 230 level or above are required to take three semesters of French prior to study in Paris, including FRN250 (or higher) in the semester prior to study in Paris.
 Students beginning with FRN 101 and 102 must take three 4-credit French courses in their sophomore year.
 Students who do not meet these requirements are encouraged to consult with a member of the Department of French Studies.

 Exception for study in Hamburg: students with one year of German may apply to the spring semester option.

-Exception for study in Geneva: For Spring Admission to Track A, there is no French leve pre-requisite, but ability to communicate in elementary French is expected.
+Exception for study in Geneva: For Spring Admission to Track A, at least one semester of college-level French or equivalent is required prior to the start of the program; ability to communicate in elementary French is expected.
 Students with one year or the equivalent of college-level French are eligible to apply for Track A (fall) or Track B (spring).